sap218/PatientINF/README.md

 - PatientFORUM (+ClinicalBERT): `patientforum+clinical.model`
 - there will be another directory here `data_processing/` to show how to train/retrain the models so anyone can perform this method of a forum of their choice, recreate our experiments, or expand upon our models and create a pull-request.

-**Note**: we used the CaStLeS Bear services at University of Birmingham [9] to extract forum, and perform majority of analysis.

-*The computations described in this paper were performed using the University of Birmingham's BlueBEAR HPC service, which provides a High Performance Computing service to the University's research community.
-See `http://www.birmingham.ac.uk/bear` for more details.*

 **version 23/09/2021**

 ---

 ## References

 [1] Huang K, Altosaar J, Ranganath R. Clinicalbert: Modeling clinical notes and predicting hospital readmission. arXiv preprint arXiv:1904.05342.
 2019.